kswope/book-learnin/README.md

 associations.

-_I'm not sure about this advice, what if you have lots of foreign key constraints, or a few models that are closely tied together_
+_I'm not sure about this advice, what if you have lots of foreign key constraints, or models that are closely tied together_